Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/01-configure-instances-internet-access.md

 - Configure the subnet to which instances will be connected and hence accessible.
 keypoints:
 - If you are using a **personal account**, the base domain name you created will incur some minor cost.
-- If you are using a **institutional account**, the base domain name nay need to be created by your IT department, and you may need to use a subnet managed by your IT department.
+- If you are using a **institutional account**, the base domain name may need to be created by your IT department, and you may need to use a subnet managed by your IT department.
 ---

 > ## Prerequisites